swcarpentry/shell-novice/episodes/07-find.md

 cut -d , -f 1,3
 ```

-Hint: use `man grep` to remind ourselves how to grep text in a directory
+Hint: use `man grep` to remind ourselves how to find text in a directory
 in recursively (meaning include all subdirectories in the search)
 and `man cut` to select more than one field in a line.